About the conference

 – foster relationships, alliances and synergies.

-When is the International Conference taking place?The International Conference usually takes place every four years, unless it decides otherwise.
+When does the International Conference take place?The International Conference usually takes place every four years.

-The components of the Red Cross and Red Crescent Movement:
+The components of the International Red Cross and Red Crescent Movement:

 – the National Red Cross and Red Crescent Societies (currently 191)

-They are recognised and act as auxiliaries to their national authorities in the humanitarian field.
-They provide a range of services including disaster relief, and health and social programmes.
+National Societies are recognized as and act as auxiliaries to their national authorities in the humanitarian field.
+They provide a range of services, including disaster relief, and health and social programmes.
 In wartime they assist the civilian population and support the medical services of the armed forces.

 – the International Federation of Red Cross and Red Crescent Societies (IFRC)